nus-cs1010/2324-s1/docs/messages.md

 ### Warning: Type specifier missing

 Functions must have a return type declared.
 C, by default, treats all functions as returning `int` if the return type is not declared.
 It is, however, a good programming practice to always declare the return type explicitly, even if it is returning `int`.
-CS1010 insists on this and you will be penalized if you do not declare the return type.
+CS1010 insists on this, and you will be penalized if you do not declare the return type.

 E.g.,